 Bob, Bill and Tom’s father — Jerome “Chick” Alles — played for the Reds from 1950-63 and was a three-term mayor, concluding with 1991.
 All four men are in the Greater Evansville Baseball Hall of Fame along with several others with ties to Jasper.

-Brenda Alles, Chick’s wife and the boys’ mother, has also provided support throughout the years.
+Brenda Alles, Bob’s wife, has also provided support throughout the years.

 “We just asked guys to play hard,” says Bob Alles.
 “If they hustle, I can live with losses.
 It’s an experience.
 We like a challenge.
 We love baseball.

 “My brother (Bill) and I don’t get paid to do this.
 We give money to do this.
 I can’t tell you how much fun I’ve had all these years.
 It’s all about relationships in life.
 How did you treat people?